-Therefore, a ‘flat’ saved view contains the necessary geometrical data so that (for example) moving the cursor over the image can show the bearing and tilt of the ‘camera’ at that point, and compass points can be overlaid on the image just as for the source image.
+Unlike a simple screenshot, the saved view (snapshot) includes metadata such as the effective lens focal length, camera tilt, and the location and bearing of the view.
+Therefore, a ‘flat’ saved view derived from a spherical image preserves available geometrical metadata so that (for example) moving the cursor over the image will show the correct bearing (or yaw) and tilt of the ‘camera’ at that point, and compass points and tilt angles can be overlaid on the image just as for the spherical source image.

 |PanGazer and these web pages were written by Mike Cowlishaw; Please send me any corrections, suggestions, etc.|

-All content © Mike Cowlishaw, 2014–2018,
+All content Copyright © Mike Cowlishaw,

-except where marked otherwise.
+2014–2022, except where marked otherwise.
 All rights reserved.

-The pages here, and the PanGazer program, are for non-commercial use only.
+The pages here, and the PanGazer program, are for non-commercial

-This page was last updated on 2018-11-07 by mfc.
+This page was last updated on 2022-05-21 by mfc.